Outlined below is a series of sessions I’ve presented to state associations, collegiate programs and broadcast groups over the past decade.

 A few of the state associations who’ve asked for this content include Michigan, Indiana and Missouri.

-Other speaking engagements were in front of The National Association of Broadcasters, The National Radio Talent System, Lindenwood University and Southern Illinois University – Southeast students.
+Other speaking engagements were in front of The National Association of Broadcasters, The National Radio Talent System, Lindenwood University, International College of Broadcasting and Southern Illinois University – Southeast students.

 Broadcast groups that have seen these presentations include Midwest Family, Grand Canyon Broadcasting, LaSalle County Broadcasting, Federated Media and Midwest Communications.